Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Brief overview of the heavy hadron spectroscopy

-A heavy meson is composed of a heavy quark $Q$ and a light quark $q$.
-In Fig.~\ref{fig:hms}, we present the masses of the heavy mesons collected from the Review of Particle Physics (RPP)~\cite{ParticleDataGroup:2020ssz}.
+{A singly heavy meson is composed of a heavy quark $Q$ and a light antiquark $\bar{q}$ from the perspective of the quark model.
+From the point of view of heavy quark effective field theory (HQEFT), an open flavor meson contains a heavy quark and a light quark cloud with the quantum numbers of a light antiquark.} In Fig.~\ref{fig:hms}, we present the masses of the heavy mesons collected from the Review of Particle Physics (RPP)~\cite{ParticleDataGroup:2022pth}.
 For comparison, we also list the predictions of the Godfrey-Isgur quark model (GI model)~\cite{Godfrey:1985xj}.
-The hyperfine splittings between the ground $1^-$ and $0^-$ heavy mesons are measured precisely~\cite{ParticleDataGroup:2020ssz}
+The hyperfine splittings between the ground $1^-$ and $0^-$ heavy mesons are measured precisely~\cite{ParticleDataGroup:2022pth}

 where the ratio between the hyperfine splitting for the charmed and the bottom mesons is around $m_c/m_b$.
 The strange quark mass is around 90 MeV, which induces the $\SU(3)$ flavor symmetry breaking mass